svn2github/curl-ext/LIBRARY/trunk/README.txt

 -------------------

 The 'deploy' directory contains a preprocessed library for use in deployed applications.
+The zip file contains 3 directories:
+  COM.CURL.EXT-Vm.n          Compiled code only, for deployment COM.CURL.EXT-Vm.n-doc      Library with documentation - install in CDE COM.CURL.EXT-Vm.n-src      Library with source - can be used for debuggng

+Each of these directories contains a library manifest at the top level:
-- COM.CURL.EXT-V0.x/manifest.mcurl   	COM.CURL.EXT library manifest
+COM.CURL.EXT-Vm.n/manifest.mcurl (the COM.CURL.EXT library manifest)

 Documentation
 --------------